 Are you struggling to attract and retain high value ESL students?

-Are your social media posts generating ... tumbleweeds?
+Perhaps your social media posts are generating ... tumbleweeds?

 Do you feel frustrated by an English training marketplace that is saturated with qualified teachers right now?